AlhiloMustafa/Tutirial-Setup-MongoDB/README.md

-      o	Go to All Clusters on Top right of the page, and Click on Cluster 0 (the one we create already) o	Click on the connect button on the right side of the page o     Chose the first option “Connect with mongo shell” and you should have mongo shell installed already if not go to[install mongo shell( https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) o	Click “I have the mongo shell installed” and chose the version you have open in mongo shell run ($ mongo –version) to see which version you have. o	On Select your mongo shell version select the version that you have.(in my case 4.2) o	Now on “Run your connection string in your command line” it gives A URL to connect to MongoDB Cluster
+      o	Go to All Clusters on Top right of the page, and Click on Cluster 0 (the one we create already) o	Click on the connect button on the right side of the page o      Chose the first option “Connect with mongo shell” and you should have mongo shell installed already if not go to[install mongo shell]( https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) o	Click “I have the mongo shell installed” and chose the version you have open in mongo shell run ($ mongo –version) to see which version you have. o	On Select your mongo shell version select the version that you have.(in my case 4.2) o	Now on “Run your connection string in your command line” it gives A URL to connect to MongoDB Cluster